exbin/xbup-java/README.md

  * NetBeans 8.0 or later

-There is gradle support plugin, which can be used to some degree, but some projects need other handling as described in their readme files.
+There is gradle support plugin, which can be used to some degree, but some projects need other way of handling as described in their readme files.

 Gradle support plugin website: http://plugins.netbeans.org/plugin/44510/gradle-support